-Earth farthest from sun on July 3 | EarthSky.org
+Earth farthest from the sun on July 4 | EarthSky.org

+Image at top via Sara Zimmerman at Unearthed Comics.
+Thanks, Sara!

-Planet Earth reaches a milestone today, its aphelion, or most distant point from the sun.
-We reach this point on July 3, 2017 at 20:11 UTC.
-That’s 15:11 (3:11 p.m.)
-Central Daylight Time in the U.S. Translate to your time zone.
+Planet Earth reaches a milestone on July 4, 2020, as it swings out to aphelion, its most distant point from the sun.
+It happens at 11:35 UTC.
+That’s 6:35 a.m.
+Central Daylight Time in the U.S. Translate UTC to your time.
 Is it hot outside for you on your part of Earth right now?
 Or cold out?
 Earth’s aphelion comes in the midst of Northern Hemisphere summer and Southern Hemisphere winter.
 That should tell you that our distance from the sun doesn’t cause the seasons.
 More about that below.

-Image top of post by Sara Zimmerman at Unearthed Comics.
-Thanks, Sara!

-The fact is that Earth’s orbit is almost, but not quite, circular.
+The fact is, Earth’s orbit is almost, but not quite, circular.
 So our distance from the sun doesn’t change much.
 Today, we’re about 3 million miles (5 million km) farther from the sun than we will be six months from now.
 That’s in contrast to our average distance from the sun of about 93 million miles (150 million km).

 The word aphelion, by the way, comes from the Greek words apo meaning away, off, apart and helios, for the Greek god of the sun.
 Apart from the sun.
 That’s us, today.

 Here’s what does cause the seasons.
-It’s not a distance thing.
+The seasons aren’t due to Earth’s changing distance from the sun.
 We’re always farthest from the sun in early July during northern summer and closest in January during northern winter.

-It’s a tilt thing.
+Instead, the seasons result from Earth’s tilt on its axis.
 Right now, it’s summer in the Northern Hemisphere because the northern part of Earth is tilted most toward the sun.

 Meanwhile, it’s winter in the Southern Hemisphere because the southern part of Earth is tilted most away from the sun.